SAP-samples/btp-events-to-business-actions-framework/documentation/Integration-With-Azure-IoT/Scenario1-Inbound-to-SAPS4HANA/Step3b-Setup-SAPPrivateLinkService/README.md

 To configure these services for the SAP S/4HANA system, follow the [Enhance core ERP business processes with resilient applications on SAP BTP - SAP Private Link Service](https://github.com/SAP-samples/btp-build-resilient-apps/blob/main/tutorials/05_setupconnectivity/privatelink.md) tutorial and complete the steps until the **Prepare Extension Application** section.

-### 2. Create Service Key for SAP Private Link Service Instance in Your Subaccount in SAP BTP
+### 2. Create the Service Key for the SAP Private Link Service Instance in Your Subaccount in SAP BTP

 In this step, you will create a service key for the SAP Private Link Service Instance.
-This service key holds the private hostname that needs to be used to configure destination to connect to SAP S/4HANA system using Private Link.
+This service key holds the private hostname that needs to be used to configure the destination to connect to the SAP S/4HANA system using Private Link.

 1. Go to the SAP BTP cockpit, navigate to your subaccount and choose **Services** > **Instances and Subscriptions** and in the dropdown for **All Services**, select **Private Link Service**.